Sustainable Agricultural Training

 • Photos and short updates will be provided regularly

-Amount Heading Description £10,000 Training Activities 100 training session for beneficiary farmers (20 farmers per session / 2 sessions each) £5,000 Seed Allowances Providing initial seed allowances to 1000 farmers £3,000 Back up support Employing 5 field facilitators to provide ongoing back-up support to farmers £1,000 Monitoring & Evaluation M&E exercises every 6 months £1,000 Contingency Fund To allow for fluctuations in commodity prices and unforeseen circumstances
+Amount Heading Description £15,000 Training Activities 17 training sessions for beneficiary farmers (5, 3 and 2 day courses) on sustainable agriculture £5,000 Seed Allowances Providing initial seed allowances to 495 farmers £5,000 Training and business support Workshops on business management & identifying sales outlets; start up costs for bakery business £3,000 Back up support Employing 5 field facilitators to provide ongoing back-up support to farmers £2,000 Admin M&E exercises every 6 months; Contingency fund to allow for fluctuations

 Nkhata Bay North is located along the shore of Lake Malawi in the north of the country.
-The district consists of 80 villages and approximately 28,000 people.
+The district consists of 145 villages and approximately 40,000 people.
 The entire area is deeply affected by the HIV & AIDS epidemic with higher than average prevalence rates and many families facing the burden of sick or orphaned dependants.
-Much of the district is extremely remote and can only be accessed by boat for half of the year due to the condition of the single access road during the wet season
+Much of the district is extremely remote and can only be accessed by boat for half of the year due to the condition of the single access road during the wet season.

-The majority of the population in the region will benefit through the multiplier effects of the improved food security, nutrition and reduced poverty of the 6000 target group (1000 farmers and their families).
-These will include the spread of increased local wealth, reduced burden on local health centre, improved levels of education and the increased availability of fresh vegetables.
+The majority of the population in the region will benefit through the multiplier effects of the improved food security, nutrition and reduced poverty of the 3,800 target group (495 farmers and their families).
+These will include the spread of increased local wealth, reduced burden on the local health centre, improved levels of education and the increased availability of fresh vegetables.
 The local environment will also begin regenerating which will ultimately benefit all.

 Read more about the Charity running this project.

-Project Manager - Nyambe manages projects in the field and has extensive experience in community forestry and sustainable agriculture
+Project Officer - Anne manages projects in the field and has extensive experience in community forestry and sustainable agriculture

 Many community members were convinced that most fruits and vegetables could not do well here.
 Through Temwa's projects, people's minds are changing.